 The Gray Walls…

 Then I moved on to the remaining walls in the living room, and man did I agonize over that color.
-(Did you see my post on picking out the perfect black, white, and light grays paints?)
 After researching the different light grays I was considering, I opted to get samples of four: Blizzard Fog (Valspar), Icy Avalanche (Sherwin-Williams), Repose Gray (Sherwin-Williams), and Tempered Gray (Valspar).

 Here is Mike agonizing over what was surely his greatest decision to date (he said they all looked the same, boo):